oleggromov/oleggromov.com/content/articles/weekly-bookmarks-1/index.md

 ## Why did I publish this list

-I'm learning English, and unfortunately I cannot understand spoken language well enough yet to see feature movies with original audio without constantly starting at the subtitles.
+I'm learning English, and unfortunately I cannot understand spoken language well enough yet to see feature movies with original audio without constantly staring at the subtitles.
 My writing skills are also lame in both legs, therefore I hope those bookmarks will not only help you to find something worthy but also serve me in practicing writing.